-Vinegar is an essential ingredient in the kitchen and a highly versatile flavoring.
+Vinegar is an essential ingredient in the kitchen and a highly versatile flavouring.
 Also used as a means of preserving foods, generally fruit, vinegar is also an excellent seasoning.
 High-quality vinegars can be costly, so it is important that they are stored properly to ensure maximum shelf life.

 The best vinegars are made from the finest raw ingredients, and this is especially true for wine vinegars.
 A high-quality sherry vinegar, for example, can transform a simple green salad; an ordinary vinegar will result in an ordinary salad.
 Certain kinds of vinegar are used to deglaze pan juices for piquant sauces or gravies.
 The addition of a little vinegar can enliven many sauces, especially tomatobased ones, but remember to use a light touch.

 Vinegar goes surprisingly well with soft fruits, such as raspberries and strawberries, and a dash of a mellow vinegar adds distinction to fresh fruit salad.
-When deciding which vinegar to use in a dish, always choose the most appropriate flavor.
+When deciding which vinegar to use in a dish, always choose the most appropriate flavour.

-Malt vinegar is made from grain and is strongly flavored, so it is best with straightforward food such as fish and chips, cold meats, or when preparing relishes and chutneys.
+Malt vinegar is made from grain and is strongly flavoured, so it is best with straightforward food such as fish and chips, cold meats, or when preparing relishes and chutneys.
 Cider vinegar is the best choice for deglazing pork chops accompanied by sautéed apples.

 Wine vinegars are ideal for mayonnaise and all kinds of salad dressings.
-They are also used in many classic butter sauces, such as béarnaise, often made with whitewine vinegar and served with fish.
-A dash of fine wine vinegar adds distinction to rich meat or game stews
+They are also used in many classic butter sauces, such as béarnaise, often made with white wine vinegar and served with fish.
+A dash of fine wine vinegar adds distinction to rich meat or game stews.